googledaniel/demo/README.md

 * One of the PMs tactics can backfire so badly that it causes a lose state of the game no matter how good their popularity was.

+Code Notes
+* I used classes with methods for most of my functions.
+It was to change functions when they were methods because it contained any buggy functions.
+That made it really easy to bug check.

+* Updates for scoreboard data and the DOM are contained into several small methods for each player object (created in the class).

+* The playGame() method uses a recursive design.
+It runs through the whole round with different methods before calling itself and moving to the next player as part of the if/else block.

 Future Fixes
-* A small bug during game over state needs to be fixed. it continues to show the PM's choices.
+* A small bug during game over state needs to be fixed.
+It continues to show the next player's choices.

-* CSS will be improved.
+* CSS design will be improved.

 * Monarch gifs will be added for different choices monarchs make.

-*
+* I'm going to move away from if/else statements and try to make each an object.

+* The JQuery .css('display', 'none') updates will be grouped into a method on the player class.